Applying to master’s programmes

 Once you have submitted your online application form, you will receive an automatic confirmation email with a request to submit the required application documents.
 Your application is incomplete until the required documents have arrived.

-For information on the required application documents, their submission and the address to which the paper-format documents are sent, see Application and the required application documents.
+For information on the required application documents, their submission and the address to which the paper-format documents must be sent, see Application and the required application documents.

-Application can be considered only if the electronic application form has been submitted during the application period and all the required application documents have been received by the deadline set for the application documents.
+An application can only be considered if the electronic application form has been submitted during the application period and all the required application documents have been received by the given deadline.

 Start the application process and prepare the application documents in good time and reserve enough delivery time if you are submitting the documents by mail.
-Submitting only the electronic application form is not enough.
+Submitting the electronic application form alone is not sufficient.

-If you apply to two study options, you need to submit only one set of application documents with the exception of study-option-specific documents that are submitted for each study option.
+If you apply to two study options, you only need to submit one set of application documents with the exception of study-option-specific documents that must be submitted for each study option.
 For instance, a motivation letter is a study-option-specific document and needs to be written separately for each study option, if both study options require a motivation letter.
 The possible study-option-specific document requirements are described on the web page of the study option.

-Note that Admission Services cannot answer questions about the arrival of individual documents.
+Please note that Admission Services cannot answer questions about the arrival of individual documents.
 Once all application documents have been received and the application has been processed, the applicant will be informed by email.
-Due to the great amount of applications, there may be a delay in processing the application.
+Due to the great number of applications, there may be a delay in processing the application.

 Applicants meeting the general eligibility criteria for master's studies are evaluated and ranked according to the evaluation criteria decided in advance for each study option.
 See the study-option-specific evaluation criteria on the web page of your study option.